warpforge/warpgrapher/book/src/warpgrapher/intro.md

 1. Minor versions represent breaking changes.
 2. Patch versions represent fixes and features.
 3. There are no deprecation warnings between releases.

+For in-depth usage information, see the [API Documentation](https://docs.rs/warpgrapher/latest/warpgrapher/).

+To browse the source code or contribute, see the project's [GitHub Repository](https://github.com/warpforge/warpgrapher).